10up/block-catalog/README.md

 * Find Posts that use Reusable Blocks.
 * Use the WP CLI to quickly find blocks from the command line.
 * Use custom WordPress filters to extend the Block Catalog.
+* Find block usage on a Multisite network.

 ## Requirements